petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-liferay-performance-issues-with-glowroot.md

 ## Expensive SQL Queries

 Expensive SQL queries can have slow response times and place excessive loads against your database.
 Click the _Transactions_ tab to monitor the various queries your system is processing.
-Under the All Web Transactions panel, click _Queries_.
+Under the transactions panel, click _Queries_.
 In the table, click _Total time (ms)_ to identify the queries that take the most time.

 ![Identify the queries that take the most time.](./troubleshooting-liferay-performance-issues-with-glowroot/images/01.png)

 Expensive SQL queries might also cause a backup of other threads waiting for a connection.
 To add the Hikari connection pool to the gauges dashboard, navigate to _Configuration_ &rarr; _Gauges_.
 Click _Add new_ and search for `com.zaxxer.hikari:type=Pool (HikariPool-1)`.
 Select all the Mbean attributes and click _Add_.

 Click the _JVM_ tab and click _Gauges_ in the left menu.
-The Hikari connection pool can now be monitored on the gauges dashboard.
+The Hikari connection pool can now be monitored in the gauges dashboard.

 ## Cache Size Issues